lidofinance/dual-governance/docs/specification.md

 function withdrawWstEthAsEth() external
 ```

-Allows the caller (i.e. `msg.sender`) to withdraw all wstETH they have previouusly locked into `Escrow` contract instance (while it was in the `SignallingEscrow` state) as plain ETH, given that the `RageQuit` process is completed and that the `RageQuitEthClaimTimelock` has elapsed.
+Allows the caller (i.e. `msg.sender`) to withdraw all wstETH they have previouusly locked into `Escrow` contract instance (while it was in the `SignallingEscrow` state) as plain ETH, given that the `RageQuit` process is completed and that the `RageQuitEthWithdrawalsTimelock` has elapsed.
 Upon execution, the function transfers ETH to the caller's account and marks the corresponding wstETH as withdrawn for the caller.

 The amount of ETH sent to the caller is determined by the proportion of the user's wstETH funds compared to the total amount of locked stETH and wstETH shares in the Escrow instance, calculated as follows: